carl92xu/ece445/lab_notebook.md

 ### Finishing Up
 My teammates wrote some more logic for our dock since it is our most complicated part and needs a lot of logic to control all 3 parts.
 It is causing some issues with stuff we had working before.
 So we stepped through the code, and identified where the issue is.
 We then wired up the buttons we need for the dock, and programmed for them too to fulfill our high-level requirements.

 Me and Eric also did thorough testing to make sure that we hit all the requirements, and everything works as intended, then we took a video of the working breadboard version.
-While Nava kept working on soldering PCB components, and trying to make it happen.
+While Laurenz kept working on soldering PCB components, and trying to make it happen.

 ## 4/24/2024